IamFlea/bartender/README.md

 > Voobly version?

-*I don't play on Voobly.
-Also, it isn't possible to use Bartender in MP there.*
+*Soon TM*

 > Why did you create this addon?

-*Age of Empires: II uses engine from the previous century.
+*Age of Empires: II uses UI from the previous century.
 I just wanted to simplify UI to me and to other players.*

 > This is cheating!